Polymer/old-docs-site/docs/start/usingelements.md

 on custom elements, access their properties, attach event listeners, or style them using CSS.
 The major difference with custom elements is that they give authors a tool for defining new tags with compartmentalized functionality.

 Our `<polymer-selector>` element is a good example of a basic custom element.
-It's a close relative to `<select>`, but provides additional functionality that it lacks:
+It's a close relative to `<select>`, but provides additional functionality and more flexibility.
+For example, you can  use `<polymer-selector>` as a general container for selecting _any_ type of content, not just `<option>`!
+It also provides convenient styling hooks, events, and additional properties for interacting with its items.

     <polymer-selector selected="0">
       <div>Item 1</div>